Bensonluo/ml-apple/README.md

 # ml-apple
-*This is a simple image classifiation server*
+*This is a simple image classification server*

 Sorry for the unshaped solution due to time limitation

 ### Tech stack
 Backend Language: Python

 Api framework:   Flask

 Wsgi server:   Gunicorn + gevent

 Database:    MongoDB

 API Documentation:  swagger

 Machine learning model:  pretrained MobileNet_v2

 Container: docker

-Not done yet:  Ngnix
+Not done yet:  Nginx

-Develope OS env: windows, Linux(with docker)
+Develop OS env: windows, Linux(with docker)

 ### Get the server to run on your machine
 It should be easy to download docker from [Download](https://docs.docker.com/docker-for-windows/install/)